buttonwoodcx/doc-bcx-aurelia-dnd/api.md

 * `delegate.dndPreview(model)` is optional.
 Called once, when DnD session starts.
 It needs to return a newly created DOM element, with reasonable size, and not yet attached to DOM tree.
 Input `model` is the cached result of `sourceDelegate.dndModel()`.
 It could also return null or undefined, in that case, `DndService` will fall back to use default preview.
 * if `options.noPreview` is true, `delegate.dndPreview(model)` is ignored.

+#### dnd property on source delegate
+TypeScript type `import { SourceDelegateInjectedDnd } from 'bcx-aurelia-dnd';`
+* `dnd` property was filled or created (if does not exist) for every source delegate by `dndService`.
+* `delegate.dnd.isProcessing` exactly same as `dndService.isProcessing`.
+* `delegate.dnd.isStartingSource` a boolean.
+During a DnD session, it's `true` for the DnD source that the DnD session was started with, false for every other DnD sources..

 #### Source options (optional)
 TypeScript type `import { SourceOptions } from 'bcx-aurelia-dnd';`
 * `options.element` manually pass a DOM element as source element, instead of default `delegate.dndElement`.